tiffcodes/funColors/readme.md

 ### `color/:id`

 **GET** _gets a specific color from the list_

+**NOTE** Please use the proper headers.
+This will work:
+`headers: {
+	'Accept': 'application/json',
+	'Content-Type': 'application/json'
+}`

 This will return a color from the CSS Colors.
 The list is in alphabetical order.
 The possible numbers range from **0 to 146**